Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/model/index.md

 You must re-register the template if you want to change the default channel for public and private sheets.
 However, the registered user does not need to be re-registered since the channel and message ID are saved in the database.
 To move all sheets to another channel, use the [`/export`](../import_export.md) command.
 :::

+## TLDR

+1. Create the template using [form](../form.mdx) or the `/generate` command.
+2. Save the template with `/register`.
+3. Create a player file by clicking on the “Register character” button.
+4. Fill in the character information and click on “Validate”.
+5. Modify command access rights if necessary.

 [^1]: A forum can also be used, automatically creating a post for the character.
 The player (and admins) will be mentioned in the post.